 - ⇒ This includes transport costs, admin and marketing costs, and service station running costs like wages, rent and utilities.
 The ability to cover costs depends on local area competition. - ⇒ A small proportion of the pump price (3-5%) is received by fuel retailers to cover these costs and leave a small margin.
-ACCC analysis shows retail sector net profit on petrol over the last 12 years averaged 1.35 cent per litre.
+Most recent available ACCC analysis shows retail sector net profit on petrol was around 3.0 cent per litre over the period 2016-2018.